 |USB Connection||Built-in USB port|

-If you’re a Singer sewing machine lover, the Singer SE300 is the best Singer sewing machine for stitching and embroidery.
-If you’re also looking for an affordable combination sewing and embroidery machine with a huge embroidery field area, you’ll like the 10 1/4″ x 6″ field size.
-(Note: you can use it with smaller hoops also if you prefer.)
+If you’re a Singer sewing machine lover, the Singer SE300 is the best Singer combination option.
+And, most users will like the 10 1/4″ x 6″ field size!

 While it has a leg up on the Brother sewing and embroidery machines above due to the extra-large embroidery area, the fact that the LCD touchscreen isn’t color is a huge drawback, in my opinion.

-Brother sewing and embroidery machines are more popular and widely available and as such have more support and warranty available.
+Brother sewing and embroidery machines are more popular and widely available and, as such, have more support and warranty available.